TUI Forest Gran Canaria

 TUI Forest Gran Canaria will plant 3,000 trees in an area covering 30.000 square metres.
 Six local people will be employed and trained to professionally prepare, plant and water the soil.
 720 volunteers and staff will be involved in restoration activities.
 Additionally, 5,000 tourists and 100 school children will participate in a nature-based tourism experience and will plant a tree themselves on their visit to the forest.

-The reforestation activities will benefit over 10,000 community members living near the forest, which includes the villages of Firgas, Valleseco and Arucas.
+The reforestation activities will benefit over 10,000 community members living near the forest in the municipalities of Galdar and Guía

 Project Partner